Crinsane/LaravelShoppingcart/README.md

     composer update

 Now all you have to do is add the service provider of the package and alias the package.
-To do this open your `app/config/app.php` file.
+To do this open your `app/config/app.php` or if you're using Laravel 5 `config/app.php` file.

 Add a new line to the `service providers` array:

 	'Gloudemans\Shoppingcart\ShoppingcartServiceProvider'

+If you're using Laravel 5

+	Gloudemans\Shoppingcart\ShoppingcartServiceProvider::class

 And finally add a new line to the `aliases` array: